Posh Compliance Posh Compliance

 Rape:

-The committee emphasized the retention of the gradation of sexual offenses in the Indian Penal Code (IPC).
-It recognized rape and sexual assault not merely as crimes of passion but expressions of power.
+The committee emphasised the retention of the gradation of sexual offenses in the Indian Penal Code (IPC).
+It recognised rape and sexual assault not merely as crimes of passion but as expressions of power.
 The committee recommended that the definition of rape should encompass any non-consensual penetration of a sexual nature, going beyond the limitations of penetration of specific body parts.
 Notably, the committee advocated for the removal of the exception to marital rape, stating that marriage should not be considered irrevocable consent to sexual acts.

 Sexual Assault: